-Attendance and active participation are critical and as noted by the 10%.
-IF you expect to miss a class please let me know ahead of time.
-Missing more than one week during the semester will have an impact on your grade as will repeated times coming in late.
+Attendance and active participation are critical, as noted by the weight given to these factors (i.e., 10% of your grade).
+If you expect to miss a class because of an unavoidable professional commitment please let me know ahead of time, and provide me with appropriate documentation of the unavoidable commitment, or a family/personal emergency, and you will not be penalized.
+Missing more than one class during the semester will have an impact on your grade as will repeated tardiness.

-Possible Topics for mini research project (1-2 pages)
+Possible Topics for mini research project (2 pages)

-This assignment is designed to get you started early in identifying possible topics for mini research project (see more information about the project below).
+This assignment is designed to get you started early in identifying possible topics for your mini research project (see more information about the project below).

 For this possible topics paper, you are simply to summarize your likely direction - both in choice and content.
-It is suggested that you include two potential topics.
-Include questions, motivations (or barriers) you may have.
+It is suggested that you include two-three potential topics.
+Include questions and motivations (or barriers) you have or can anticipate.
 As stressed in class, the assignment is intended to encourage students to begin working on these projects.
-Obviously a literature review does not have to be conducted (or reported).
-However, it will be necessary to have at least conducted a preliminary review to assess the feasibility of each of the possible topics.
-(5 points)
+Obviously a comprehensive literature review does not have to be conducted (or reported).
+However, it will be necessary for me to conduct a preliminary review to help you assess the feasibility of each of the possible topics.